rosado-io/docs/configuration/yaml.md

       # Otherwise the value must be the ID of a Azure AD tenant.
       # In this case, only user in that Azure AD can login.
       tenant: common
+# Configure user verification
+verification:
+  # Determine the verification status criteria.
+  # any: User is verified if any of the verifiable identities is verified
+  # all: User is verified if all of the verifiable identities are verified
+  # Default to any.
+  criteria: any
+  # Lifetime of verification code, default to 3600 (1 hour)
+  code_expiry_seconds: 3600
+  # Configure verification SMS message
+  sms:
+    message:
+       sender: +85299887766
+  # Configure verification email message
+  email:
+    message:
+      reply_to: no-reply@example.com
+      sender: System <system@example.com>
+      subject: Verify your email
 # Configure localization.
 localization:
   # The fallback language when none of the supported languages match the preferred languages.